2. Set up your project locally¶

 See the Divio CLI reference for more.

 2.7.2.
-Using docker
+Using docker#

-whole) and Docker itself.
-You will rarely need to use it, but it can be useful when you need to understand what Docker
+The docker command is mostly used to manage Docker processes, images and containers (rather than applications as a whole) and Docker itself.
+You will rarely need to use it, but it can be useful when you need to understand what Docker is doing on your machine, or for certain operations.

-For example, if you have your project running locally (with docker-compose up
+For example, if you have your application running locally (with docker-compose up) open a new terminal window to run:

 docker ps